-That short passage is from his famous book The Secret of the Ages.
-The insight contained in the passage came to him one day when he was watching a sixteen-storey building being constructed.
+That short passage is from his famous book entitled The Secret of the Ages.
+The insight came to him one day when he was watching a sixteen-storey building being constructed.
 He states that one morning as he stood watching the construction he heard the shrill sound of a whistle and watched as a derrick lowered a platform from great height.
 When it reached the ground, a workman fastened a chain around the center of a steel beam.
-The whistle sounded again, and Robert watched as the girder rose to great height where other workers finally fastened it into place with bolts, adding to the structure.
+The whistle sounded again, and Robert watched as the girder rose to great height where other workers fastened it into place with bolts, adding to the structure.

 Dare to dream (and care for one another).